ascherry/cherry-portfolio/critiquebydesign.md

 #### What's the story?

 The main story is that all 3 revenue streams are almost equally accounting for the operating revenue of Budget 1 opera companies.
 This means that companies should focus on all 3 revenue streams, instead of primarily shifting their attention to Marketing and Sales or Development.
-It is worth nothing that when Earned and Contributed Revenue where down, Released Assets increase.
+It is worth nothing that when Earned and Contributed Revenue decrease, Released Assets increase.
 While more information is necessary to really understand this, I think this could suggest a withdrawal from an endowment fund or the restriction of funds for a specific capital campaign.
 At the end of the day, there is more work to be done on this chart, but I think my solution is more aesthetically pleasing and intriguing than the original.

 ### Next for OPERA America